This post may contain affiliate links. Please read my disclosure policy.

 - 10 tablespoons vegetable shortening

-- 24 oz milk chocolate chips 2 bags
+- 24 ounce milk chocolate chips 2 bags

 - Preheat oven to 350 F degrees.

 - Line an 8×8 baking pan with parchment paper, leaving long flaps overlapping on each side.
 Spray the parchment paper with cooking spray.

 - Add brown sugar and cream cheese to the bowl of your mixer and mix on medium until smooth, about 3 to 5 minutes.
 Add heavy cream and mix for another 2 minutes until well incorporated.
 Add peanut butter, egg yolks and vanilla extract and mix on low for another minute or until batter is smooth.
 Do not overbeat because it might cause the cheesecake to crack.